felixxiao/felixxiao.github.io/_posts/2017-12-30-regularized-plackett-luce-ranking-model.md

 > In every possible partition of the [set of choices] into two nonempty subsets, some [item] in the second set beats some [item] in the ﬁrst set at least once.

-For instance, if there is a strict subset of the choices that are never compared with any choices outside of themselves, then Plackett-Luce cannot infer strength parameters for the whole set.
+For example, if there is a strict subset of the choices that are never compared with any choices outside of themselves, then Plackett-Luce cannot infer strength parameters for the whole set.
 Or, if there are any items that win every single comparison or lose  every comparison, then this assumption is also violated.

 This turns out to be inconvenient for many real-world data sets.
 The 2002 NASCAR data set that Hunter 2004 uses, for instance, violates the assumption -- the set of drivers had to be cut down to make inference work.
 [Guiver and Snelson 2009](https://www.microsoft.com/en-us/research/publication/bayesian-inference-for-plackett-luce-ranking-model/) proposed a Bayesian version of Plackett-Luce that handles this issue.
 Using a Gamma-distributed prior on the choice strengths that pulls their values to be closer to one another, their method no longer requires the regularity condition.